mattbanks/jQuery.equalHeights/README.md

 #### Option: `unwatch`

-Pass in `{unwatch: true}` to remove a set of elements that are currently watched.
+Pass in `{unwatch: true}` to unwatch a set of elements that are currently watched.

 	$('.yourelements').equalHeights({unwatch: true});